a standard compass

 A crucial part of patient journey analytics is customer satisfaction scores.
 Analyzing data from customer satisfaction surveys at different touchpoints in the patient journey can be helpful in recognizing and correcting bottlenecks in the healthcare patient journey.

 With the impact of COVID on patient experience, it is important to carry out assessments of patient flow to truly understand how healthcare delivery has changed in a post-pandemic era.
 This can help stakeholders in the sales and marketing of medical devices identify friction points of referral pathways and different stages of care a patient may or may not receive.
+For a deeper dive into how these changes are shaping the future of patient care, read our latest blog: The Changing Landscape of Patient Care.

 The benefits of analyzing patient journeys